Academic Federation FAQ

 for Academic Federation Promotions

-Candidate’s Disclosure Certificate: This is a standard form which the candidate reviews and signs, verifying that he/she has seen the non-confidential content of the dossier and that it is complete and error-free, and also that a summary or redacted copy of confidential materials has been provided, when applicable.
+Candidate’s Disclosure Certificate: This is a standard form which the candidate reviews and signs, verifying that they reviewed the non-confidential content of the dossier and that it is complete and error-free, and also that a summary or redacted copy of confidential materials has been provided, when applicable.

-Candidate’s Statement (Personal Statement): Each candidate has the right to include a personal statement in the file (up to five pages), describing the important performance aspects of the position, such as administrative duties, program oversight, teaching, research/creative activity, service accomplishments, or outreach, in his/her own words.
-Although it is optional, this is the opportunity for the candidate to describe: how his/her research fits together; what his/her teaching approach is; and any unusual circumstances, both good and bad that have affected performance in the various areas.
+Candidate’s Statement (Personal Statement): Each candidate has the right to include a personal statement in the file (up to five pages), describing the important performance aspects of the position, such as administrative duties, program oversight, teaching, research/creative activity, service accomplishments, or outreach, in their own words.
+Although it is optional, this is the opportunity for the candidate to describe: how their research fits together; what their teaching approach is; and any unusual circumstances, both good and bad that have affected performance in the various areas.

 For example: